nsriram/lambda-the-terraform-way/docs/05-hello-world-your-first-lambda.md

 # Hello World - Your First Lambda
 This section explains how to deploy and invoke a lambda function using Terraform.
 Examples here will use NodeJS as the runtime.
 AWS Lambda supports other runtimes (Python, Ruby, Java, Go lang, .net) too.
-The document here [AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) list them in detail.
+The document here [AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) lists them in detail.

 Terraform Scripts and lambda source code for this section are available in [Chapter 05](../samples/05).